Access Course Humanities and Social Science Success

 - Understand the concept of localisation of function

-- Understand the strengths and weaknesses of methods of investigating the relationship between the brain and behaviour
+- Be able to evaluate methods of investigating the relationship between the brain and behaviour

 - Understand the interaction between the brain and behaviour